genular/pandora/README.md

 * [Docker Windows direct download](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)

 #### Running SIMON Docker Container
-In order to run a test instance of `SIMON` we first need to prepare the environment.
+In order to run a test instance of `SIMON` we first need to prepare the local environment.

-If you finished installing [Docker](https://docs.docker.com/engine/installation/) please continue to following steps.
+1. Download and install [Docker](https://docker.com).
+When you finished installing [Docker](https://docs.docker.com/engine/installation/) please *continue* to steps below.

-Lets pull the [genular/simon](https://cloud.docker.com/u/genular/repository/docker/genular/simon) image from DockerHub.
+2. Lets download and run the [genular/simon](https://cloud.docker.com/u/genular/repository/docker/genular/simon) image from DockerHub.
-Then we will run `SIMON` with appropriately mounted volumes and port mapping.
+* Then we will run `SIMON` with appropriately mounted volumes and port mapping.
 By default `SIMON` will run with a Docker Volume file-system inside of it.

-Please open your favorite Terminal and run the command below.
-- If on Windows - open `Windows Power Shell`
+* Please **open** your favorite **Terminal** and **run** the **command below**.
+If on Windows - open `Windows Power Shell` => *Click Start, type PowerShell, and then click Windows PowerShel*

-> If you wish to get correct time, replace TZ=<timzone> with your timezone.
-You can find list of supported timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+> *If you wish to get correct time inside SIMON, replace TZ=<timzone> variable with your timezone.
+You can find list of supported timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)*
 ```bash
 docker run --rm --detach --name genular --tty --interactive --env IS_DOCKER='true' --env TZ=America/Los_Angeles --volume genular_data:/mnt/usrdata --publish 3010:3010 --publish 3011:3011 --publish 3012:3012 --publish 3013:3013 genular/simon:0.1.0
 ```

-Once command is executed and the `SIMON` is started you can access it on `http://localhost:3010` and create your account.
+3. Once command is executed and the `SIMON` is downloaded and started you can access it on `http://localhost:3010` via your web favorite browser *(we recommend [Firefox](https://www.mozilla.org/en-GB/firefox/new/))* and create your administrator account.
-- If you get asked please allow connections through your Windows Firewall.
+- If you get asked, please *allow connections* through your *Windows Firewall*.

-To run latest code that is in master branch, please use following docker image `genular/simon:latest`
+*To run latest code that is in master branch, please use following docker image `genular/simon:latest`*

 ##### Other information
 `SIMON` will now run until you *shutdown/restart* your machine or *stop it manually*.